john-carroll-sw/pdf_to_json_extractor_gpt4vision/README.md

-# GPT-4 Vision Field Extractor
+# GPT-4 Vision Field Extractor - Converts PDFs to JSON using schema

 This repository contains implementations of a field extractor for taking PDF documents to output JSON using OpenAI's GPT-4 Vision Preview.